starcitizen-lug/knowledge-base/wiki/Quick-Start-Guide.md

 1. Install wine following the instructions for your distro on the [WineHQ website](https://wiki.winehq.org/Category:Distributions). **If your distro provides an up to date version of wine** (ie. Arch), you may install from its repos instead.
 See the [WineHQ Main Page](https://www.winehq.org/) for current versions.
 2. Install [32 bit drivers](Troubleshooting#-32bit-drivers) for your graphics card.
 3. Install [Lutris **v0.5.11**](https://lutris.net/downloads/) or newer and launch it once before installing Star Citizen to trigger its automatic winetricks dependency download. **Note**: We do not recommend running git builds of Lutris.
-4. In Lutris' `Preferences->Global options`, `Prefer system libraries` may have to be toggled to either `Off` or `On` depending on your system.
-For most distros, start with `Off`.
-If you get library version errors during installation or you are on a rolling release distro, try `On`.
-After installation is successful, this may be reset and configured on a per-game basis if desired.
+4. In Lutris' `Preferences->Global options`, `Prefer system libraries` may have to be toggled to either `On` or `Off` depending on your system.
+For most distros, start with `On`.
+After installation is successful, this may be reset or configured on a per-game basis if desired.

 ## Installation Steps
 1. Download our [LUG Helper](https://github.com/starcitizen-lug/lug-helper/releases/latest) (distro packages listed [here](https://github.com/starcitizen-lug/lug-helper#installation)).